DiscoverAtlanta.com homepage

 Sweet Auburn

-Discover Atlanta’s civil rights history in the Sweet Auburn neighborhood of Downtown Atlanta.
+Discover Atlanta’s civil rights history in the Sweet Auburn neighborhood of downtown Atlanta.
 From the birth home of Martin Luther King Jr., to the Sweet Auburn Curb Market, guests and locals alike can spend a full day exploring this historic area.

 Atlanta: The Birthplace of Black Excellence